 The Supernova Undergraduate Research Fellows Program

-The SuperNova Undergraduate Research Fellows Program challenges motivated undergraduate students (like you!) between sophomore and senior year to build upon their STAR or undergraduate research experience and achieve mastery by engaging in progressively demanding undergraduate research experiences, courses and projects.
+The SuperNova Undergraduate Research Fellows Program challenges motivated undergraduate students between sophomore and senior year to engage in progressively demanding undergraduate research experiences, courses, and projects.
 Each recommended program activity maps to a Drexel Student Learning Priority, and collectively, the experiences provide a roadmap for students either to graduate school or to a career focused on research.

-When a student completes and documents a project or experience, he or she will be awarded a specific number of points according to the rubric.
-Upon completion of 16 points, a student will be recognized by the Office of Undergraduate Research as an Undergraduate Research Fellow.
+Throughout the program, students will document and reflect on their research-related experiences through digital badges.
+When a student submits evidence and is awarded a badge for a specific experience, he or she will be awarded a specific number of points according to the rubric.
+Upon completion of 16 points, a student will be recognized by the Office of Undergraduate Research as a Research Fellow.
 Upon completion of 32 points, a student will be designated as a SuperNova and will earn formal recognition by the Office of Undergraduate Research and the Pennoni Honors College.

 If you’re a student interested in integrating undergraduate research into your education here at Drexel, we encourage you to consider applying for the SuperNova Program!